 Twenty-one thousand fans witnessed SuperClash just a couple of months after the WWF’s breakthrough WrestleMania mega-event, their answer to the NWA’s 1983 Starrcade.
 Fans at SuperClash saw a stellar card featuring the Road Warriors taking on The Freebirds, Ric Flair vs. Magnum TA for the NWA World Championship, and Rick Martel retaining the AWA World Championship vs. Stan Hansen when the referee ruled the match a double disqualification.

 The next three SuperClash events are considered catastrophic failures and were mostly AWA talent working with other promotions not associated with Jim Crockett Promotions.
-By early 1986, Pro Wrestling USA was defunct.
+By early 1986, the doomed experiment that was Pro Wrestling USA was defunct.

 Stan Hansen Becomes AWA Champion